 As KCC Chairman, Mr. McKee was a member of the gas gathering task force created by the Kansas Legislature to study and recommend policy for Kansas with respect to gas gathering legislation.
 He was the spokesman for the KCC’s effort to establish a system of open access to gas gathering lines for all producers in the state, while minimizing through as “light handed” regulation as possible, the burden on the gas gathering industry, which supported his efforts.
 Mr. McKee was also responsible for the Commission’s efforts to obtain highly qualified and unbiased expertise for the preparation of a study and special report for submission by the KCC to the Kansas Legislature’s Retail Electric Wheeling Task Force.

-In his private practice, Mr. McKee has made numerous appearances before the KCC and handled both litigation and regulatory matters for Kinder Morgan Energy Partners, L.P., Reeder Energy Partners, L.P., PetroSantander (USA) Inc., Lario Oil & Gas, AT&T, Barrett Resources Corporation, Osborn Heirs Company, Ltd., Crossbar Energy LLC, Zenith Drilling Company, Inc., Devon Energy Corporation, Wichita Area Builders’ Association, Vess Energy, L.L.C., Electric Cooperatives, the City of Wichita, as well as other municipal utilities, and U.S.D.
-259. He has also consulted for the Kansas Independent Oil and Gas Association and the City of Wichita with respect to electric energy matters and wind generation.
+In his private practice, Mr. McKee has made numerous appearances before the KCC and handled both litigation and regulatory matters for Kinder Morgan Energy Partners, L.P., Reeder Energy Partners, L.P., PetroSantander (USA) Inc., Lario Oil & Gas, AT&T, Barrett Resources Corporation, Osborn Heirs Company, Ltd., Crossbar Energy LLC, Zenith Drilling Company, Inc., Devon Energy Corporation, Wichita Area Builders’ Association, Vess Energy, L.L.C., Electric Cooperatives, the City of Wichita, as well as other municipal utilities, U.S.D.
+259 and The Williams Companies, Inc. He has also consulted for the Kansas Independent Oil and Gas Association and the City of Wichita with respect to electric energy matters and wind generation.
 Mr. McKee has also appeared as an expert witness on natural gas and gas gathering issues.
 His practice includes not only contractual and operational matters but title opinions for the exploration and production business.
 Equally important to substantive knowledge of the law is knowledge of the structure, function and personalities of the courts and regulatory bodies.
 In this regard, Mr. McKee has created and maintains an outstanding relationship with the employees and officials of Kansas’ regulatory and governmental agencies.
 Mr. McKee has been active in civic affairs having served as President of the Board of Rainbows United, the Mental Health Association of South Central Kansas, and as a board member of the Kansas Health Foundation and Kansas Big Brothers Big Sisters, Inc. He currently serves as a board member of the Wichita Bar Association’s Ethics and Grievance Committee, and the Kansas Humane Society.